10 Caregiver Stress Relief Tips to Get You Through the Holidays

 The holidays can be tough when you’re missing someone important to you.

-Consider setting a place at the table, having a moment of silence, or sharing favorite memories as a way to honor them.
+Consider setting a place at the table, observing a moment of silence, or sharing favorite memories as ways to honor them.

 If you’re feeling sad, remind yourself that it’s completely natural and that you don’t have to pretend to be cheerful.

-Give yourself permission to feel your emotions as they are and don’t feel obligated to participate in activities if the emotions are too overwhelming.
+Permit yourself to feel your emotions as they are, and don’t feel obligated to participate in activities if the feelings are too overwhelming.

 Practicing gratitude is a proven stress-buster.